The Untold Story of the Witches of Oz. |

 Then both girls overhear Madame Morrible, reporting to the citizens of Oz that Elphaba is a wicked witch who is responsible for cursing the monkeys and must be feared.

-Glinda begs Elphaba to reconsider her position and apologize to the Wizard.
-Elphaba, now trapped in the tower, consults with the Grimmerie to try the levitation spell again and give herself wings.
-Instead, she gives a broomstick the power of flight.
+Glinda begs Elphaba to reconsider her position and apologise to the Wizard.
+Elphaba, now trapped in the tower, consults with the Grimmerie to try the levitation spell again, giving a broomstick the power of flight.
 Elphaba persuades Glinda to get on the broomstick and come with her.
 The guards infiltrate the tower, and Glinda tells Elphaba to leave.
-Elphaba flies on the broomstick above the Ozians, and tells them that if they want to find her, they can "look to the western sky" as she refuses to bow down to the Wizard ("Defying Gravity").
+Elphaba flies on her broomstick above the Ozians, and tells them that if they want to find her, they can "look to the western sky" as she refuses to bow down to the Wizard ("Defying Gravity").

 Act II

-In Munchkinland, Nessarose is the new governor.
+In Munchkinland, Nessarose is the new Governor.
 Boq is now her servant, imprisoned by laws Nessarose has enacted to keep him by her side.
-Elphaba pays a visit, and asks for Nessa's help.
-She refuses, and tells Elphaba that their father died of shame when he heard of her "crimes."
+Elphaba pays Nessa and asks for her help.
+Nessa refuses and tells Elphaba that their father died of shame when he heard of her "crimes."
 Furthermore, she accuses Elphaba of being selfish in her pursuits to help Animals.

-Elphaba feels awful that she has not helped Nessa more, and casts a spell on her silver shoes to help her walk.
-Nessa's silver shoes become ruby slippers and she is thrust out of her wheelchair.
-Thrilled, Nessa invites Boq back into the room.
-He sees that Nessa can walk, and, hoping that she does not need him anymore, begs for her permission to attend Glinda's engagement party, for he must tell the Good Witch he loves her before she marries Fiyero.
+Elphaba feels awful that she has not helped Nessa more, and casts a spell on her silver shoes to make her walk unaided.
+Nessa's silver shoes become ruby slippers and they enable her to stand up.
+Thrilled, Nessa calls in Boq.
+When Boq sees that Nessa can walk on her own and, hoping that she does not need him anymore, begs for her permission to attend Glinda's engagement party, for he wishes to tell the Good Witch he loves her before she marries Fiyero.

 At the Wizard's palace, Glinda and Fiyero's engagement party has just gotten underway.
 Elphaba, meanwhile, sneaks back to release the flying monkeys.
 The Wizard catches her, however, and tries to win her over again ("Wonderful").
 Elphaba is almost charmed by the Wizard, and asks him to free the monkeys in exchange for her cooperation.
-The Wizard agrees, and releases them.
-Before the deal is done, Elphaba is mortified when she discovers Dr. Dillamond, who has been imprisoned by the Wizard, and has lost his powers of speech.
+The Wizard agrees, but before the deal is done, Elphaba is mortified when she discovers Dr. Dillamond, who has been imprisoned by the Wizard and has lost his powers of speech.
 Elphaba tells the Wizard that she will never be like him, and vows to fight him until the end.

-Fiyero and two guards enter Elphaba, along with Glinda.
+Fiyero and two guards enter, along with Glinda.
 Fiyero tells Glinda that he cannot marry her and confesses his love for Elphaba whom he helps escape.

-The Wizard feels sorry for Glinda, and offers her a drink from a green bottle.
-She turns down his offer.
+The Wizard feels sorry for Glinda, and offers her a drink from a green bottle, which she declines.
 Madame Morrible enters and she and the Wizard try to figure out how they should capture Elphaba.
 Glinda, heartbroken, suggests that they threaten Nessarose, so that Elphaba will come out of hiding, before running off.
 Madame Morrible tells the Wizard that she agrees with Glinda's idea, but threatening Nessarose is not enough, so she summons a cyclone.

-Glinda wanders around the tower, and mourns as she realizes that Fiyero has never loved her ("I'm Not That Girl, Reprise").
+Glinda wanders around the tower, and mourns as she realises that Fiyero has never loved her ("I'm Not That Girl, Reprise").

 In the forest, Elphaba and Fiyero profess their love and to be together always ("As Long as You’re Mine").
 Their time together gets interrupted when Elphaba envisions Nessarose in pain and a house flying through the sky.
 Before she goes to Nessa, Fiyero tells her that if anything goes wrong, Elphaba should go to his castle in Kiamo Ko.
 Elphaba agrees and flies to Munchkinland.

-In Munchkinland, Glinda has just sent Dorothy Gale to follow the yellow brick road.
+In Munchkinland, Glinda has just sent Dorothy Gale and Toto the dog down the yellow brick road.
 Elphaba comes to pay her last respects to Nessa who has been crushed to death by Dorothy's house.
-She is angry that Glinda gave away her sister's ruby slippers.
+She is angry that Glinda had given away her sister's ruby slippers.
 Glinda tells Elphaba that apparently, many people in Oz steal things, just as she "stole" Fiyero from her.
 Elphaba laughs angrily, and tells Glinda that Fiyero never loved her.
-In a rage, Glinda engages Elphaba in catfight, when the Wizard's guards appear and arrest the latter.
+In a rage, Glinda engages Elphaba in a catfight when the Wizard's guards appear and arrest the latter.

 Fiyero arrives and orders the guards to let Elphaba go or else witness him slay Glinda.
-Glinda is at first terrified and confused, but she realizes Fiyero is not going to hurt her.
+Glinda is at first terrified and confused, but she realises Fiyero is not going to hurt her.
 Fiyero tells Elphaba to leave.
-Glinda, finally realizing that Fiyero truly loves Elphaba, and tells her to do as he says.
-Once Elphaba is gone, Fiyero is tied to a pole by the guards and ordered to be placed in a field, where he will either give away the witch's whereabouts or else die in the hot sun.
+Glinda, finally realises that Fiyero truly loves Elphaba, who quickly flies off.
+Once Elphaba is gone, the guards tie Fiyero to a pole in a cornfield, threatening to kill him if does not reveal Elphaba's whereabouts.

-Once safely in Kiamo Ko, Elphaba attempts to cast a spell on Fiyero to ensure he can never die.
-She laments that all her good deeds have only gotten her loved ones into trouble, and decides to be the Wicked Witch of the West she is believed to be ("No Good Deed").
+Once safely in Kiamo Ko, Elphaba casts a spell on Fiyero to ensure he can never die, but stops upon realising she has not checked what the spell is exactly for.
+Believing she has killed Fiyero, Elphaba laments that all her good deeds have only gotten her loved ones into trouble and decides to be the Wicked Witch of the West she is believed to be ("No Good Deed").

-Back at Kiamo Ko, Elphaba tries unsuccessfully to figure out how to get the ruby slippers off Dorothy's feet.
-Glinda arrives to warn Elphaba of the mob coming to kill her and persuades her to release Dorothy.
+Back at Kiamo Ko, Elphaba tries unsuccessfully to retrieve the ruby slippers from Dorothy.
+Glinda arrives to warn Elphaba of the mob coming to kill her and persuades her to release Dorothy and Toto.
 Elphaba, still annoyed, tells Glinda to go away.
 Chistery presents Elphaba with a letter which informs her that Fiyero has died.

 Glinda and Elphaba forgive each other's mistakes.
 To help her friend in the future, Elphaba gives Glinda the Grimmerie.
 The two friends then bid each other a tearful goodbye ("For Good").

-Elphaba orders Glinda to run and hide as the mob approaches.
-Glinda watches as Dorothy is broken free, and melts Elphaba with a bucket of water.
+As the mob approaches, Elphaba orders Glinda to run and hide.
+Glinda watches as Dorothy is broken free and melts Elphaba with a bucket of water.

 Glinda is grief-stricken over her friend's demise and Chistery presents her with a green bottle.
-Glinda realizes something and quickly leaves Kiamo Ko with the Grimmerie and the bottle.
+Glinda realises something and quickly leaves Kiamo Ko with the Grimmerie and the bottle.

 In the Emerald City, the Wizard and Madame Morrible muse over Elphaba's death.
 Glinda arrives and presents the Wizard with Elphaba's bottle.
-She tells him it had belonged to Elphaba's mother, and the only one like it she has ever seen belonged to the Wizard when he offered her a drink.
-The Wizard then realizes he is Elphaba's real father and collapses to the floor with regret.
+She tells him it had belonged to Elphaba's mother, and the only one like it she has ever seen is the Wizard's when he had offered her a drink.
+The Wizard then realises he is Elphaba's real father and collapses to the floor with regret.
 Madame Morrible also realises that Elphaba had power because she was "a child of both worlds."

 Glinda, still grieving, orders the Wizard to leave Oz immediately.
-She then orders the guards to arrest Madame Morrible for murdering Nessarose, and proceeds with a heavy heart to Munchkinland, where a celebration is taking place over the Wicked Witch's death.
+She then orders the guards to arrest Madame Morrible for murdering Nessarose, and proceeds with a heavy heart to Munchkinland, where a celebration is taking place over Elphaba's death.

-Meanwhile, Fiyero, whom Elphaba turned into a Scarecrow, wanders into Kiamo Ko.
-He kneels on the floor where Elphaba melted, and knocks on it.
+Meanwhile, Fiyero, whom Elphaba had turned into a Scarecrow, wanders into Kiamo Ko.
+He kneels on the floor where Elphaba melted and knocks on it.
 A trap door opens and out comes Elphaba, who has faked her own death.
 Now reunited, the lovers embrace and decide to leave Oz.

 In Munchkinland, Glinda, up in her magic bubble, clutches the Grimmerie.
 She hides her grief, smiles, and tells the citizens of Oz that they have been through a frightening ordeal, but now she is there to help and lead them as "Glinda the Good."